JDOGG88/Logistic-Machines/Readme.md

 ### Latest

-- Added startup setting to limit the supply area of the invisible substation
-- Added a default circuit network GUI
+- Changed:
+   - If an assembling machine has a recipe set, when you open the requester chest the ingredients will automatically populate into the requester slots.
+- Bugfixes:
+   - Fixed on_robot_built_entity crash

 ## Description